ajstamm/blinks_public/game_jam_2021/sunlight_v2/README.md

-# Sunlight
-# growing flowers
+# Sunlight: growing flowers

 This is more a simulation than a game.
 It works best with greater numbers of blinks.

 It begins with all tiles a yellowish color, which fades and grows brighter to simulate the sun rising and setting.

 Click anywhere to add water to a tile.
 That tile will become green and begin to grow flowers when the sun is brightest.
-The flowers will fade agin as the sun sets.
-It will also share water with its neighbors.
+The flowers will fade again as the sun sets.
+The tile will also share water with its neighbors.
 If the neighbors have enough water, they will begin growing flowers, too.

 You can water more than one tile.
+For best results, water a tile near an edge or corner.